Cyvhee/SemEval2018-Task3/datasets/trial/README.md

 In this repository you will find example datasets for SemEval-2018 Task 3.

-The example datasets show how the official training data will look like, the trial data are provided to you to try out uploading a submission on CodaLab during the practice phase.
+The example datasets show how the official training data will look like, the trial dataset (predictions-TaskA.txt) is provided to you to try out uploading a submission on CodaLab during the practice phase.

 #### Task A ####
 * Task: binary